hpc/charliecloud/doc/faq.rst

 Examples:

   * :code:`0.2.0` : Version 0.2.0.
-Released versions don't include Git
+Released versions don’t include Git
     information, even if built in a Git working directory.

   * :code:`0.2.1~pre` : Some snapshot of work leading up to 0.2.1, built from
     source code where the Git information has been lost, e.g. the tarballs Github provides.
-This should make you wary because you don't have any provenance.
+This should make you wary because you don’t have any provenance.
 It might even be uncommitted work or an abandoned branch.

   * :code:`0.2.1~pre+1a99f42` : Master branch commit 1a99f42, built from a